pneiman1/react-password-generator/README.md

 This is using Create React App to bootstrap a React project, connect the React app to an Express backend, and deploy the whole thing to Heroku.

-Read the blog post: Create React App with Express in Production
+Read the blog post: Create React App with Express in Production here: https://daveceddia.com/create-react-app-express-production/

 Prerequisites